-Whether you’re due date is still months away, fast approaching, or been and gone (in which case we sympathise) and whether this is your first baby or most definitely your last, it’s a good idea to gen up on exactly what to expect during the finale.
+Whether your due date is still months away, fast approaching, or been and gone (in which case we sympathise) and whether this is your first baby or most definitely your last, it’s a good idea to gen up on exactly what to expect during the finale.
 And one of these things is Braxton Hicks contractions.

 What are Braxton Hicks?

 Essentially, they’re the muscles of your womb contracting.
 They typically last between 30-60 seconds at a time.

 Usually painless, they can occur from middle of your pregnancy (although they can start much earlier) and happen more often as your due date nears.
 That’s not to say everyone gets them – and there’s no need to worry if you don’t.

 The professionals are divided on this one.
 Some believe they help tone and prepare your muscles, while others believe that they help soften the cervix in preparation for labour.
 But Mum’s often say that Braxton Hicks are Mother Nature’s joke on first-time mothers (and mums always know best!).

 Also known as ‘practice contractions’, they’re quite the handy preparation for the real thing come delivery day when you get to meet your little one.
 You can practise not swearing at your partner when you are doubled over – or practise your breathing exercises to help you get through it.

 So what’s the difference between Braxton Hicks and real contractions?